nus-cs2103-AY2021S2/ip/README.md

 ### Find a task using keywords: `find`

-Updates the description of an existing task in the task list.
+Finds an existing task that matches the keyword(s).

 Format: `find KEYWORD`